similanklinsmith/miniapp-example/README.md

 );
 ```

-In this sample project, we demonstrate how to use `initAuth` for user authentication before accessing the app.
+In this example project, we demonstrate how to use `initAuth` for user authentication before accessing the app.
 We have created an `/init` page to handle the various logic for initializing authentication before entering the main app page.

 Therefore, we need to set the Mini App Redirect URL to `https://<app-domain>/init` so that the Mini App webview opens this page first (which you might implement as a loading screen or splash screen).